bramvandenbussche/ha-telemeter/readme.md

 # HA Telemeter

+⚠️ This project is no longer being maintained because there's [a much better alternative](https://github.com/myTselection/telenet_telemeter)! ⚠️

 This repository contains a minimal Flask application that allows reading your Telemeter data and exposing it through a simple API.
 This API can easily be integrated with Home Assistant to add your Telemeter information to your dashboards or automations.

 ## Installation